PiotrMachowski/Home-Assistant-custom-components-Saver/README.md

 ```

 ### Restore state
+Executes the script using saved state of the entity.

 To use state of an entity you have to use a following value in a template: `state`.

 To use state attribute (in this case `current_position`) of an entity you have to use a following value in a template: `attr_current_position`.